 James Scott MPhil MA PhD.
 BA Psychological and Behavioural Sciences (double first class; subsequently converted to MA); MPhil Biological Anthropological Science; PhD Psychology

 Dr Scott’s primary interest concerns the relationship between language, mind and evolution.
 His PhD research in Cambridge continued this thread, and allowed him to construct a broad and highly interdisciplinary project spanning cognitive psychology, linguistics, human evolutionary biology, and experimental archaeology.
-At present, he is developing research interests along different strands of their PhD work.
+At present, he is developing research interests along different strands of his PhD work.
 Dr Scott is a strong believer in the power of interdisciplinary approaches, as well as the value of curiosity.

 Publications:

-• Scott, J., Foley, R., & Bozic, M. (2025).
+Scott, J., Foley, R., & Bozic, M. (2025).
 Labelling and iconicity facilitate visual categorisation and discrimination.
-Language and Cognition17,
+Language and Cognition, 17,

 Example Research Projects Dr Scott could support with:

-• Feeling Through Speaking: to what extent does language influence our emotions?
+Feeling Through Speaking: to what extent does language influence our emotions?

-• The Mind’s Programming Language: the role of words in thought
+The Mind’s Programming Language: the role of words in thought

-• The Handy Man: the role of tool use in human evolution
+The Handy Man: the role of tool use in human evolution

-• Ug: reviewing the evidence for Neanderthal language
+Ug: reviewing the evidence for Neanderthal language

-• Consciousness: investigation, structure, and function
+Consciousness: investigation, structure, and function

-• Subterranean Symbolism: art in human evolution
+Subterranean Symbolism: art in human evolution

-• Two-Tongued: the effects of bilingualism on the brain
+Two-Tongued: the effects of bilingualism on the brain

 Register with us to Find Out More